cefleet/cefleet-teaching-notes/Programming-102/5-key-value-pairs.md

 - Exercises

 ## Terms
 - *Dictionary* - `In python, a dictionary is a data type that is a grouping of data that uses keys to point to a value.
-Some languages have data types that are similer called things like maps, structs, or objects.`
+Some languages have data types that are similar called things like maps, structs, or objects.`
-- *Key* - `In programming, a key is string, int, or one of a varity of data types that will allow the developer to access a value.`
+- *Key* - `In programming, a key is string, int, or one of a variety of data types that will allow the developer to access a value.`

 ## What is a key/value pair?
 - ```python